mikebaldi/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 ### Swap to 'e' formation when on boss zones?

 This is only really important if you have a sufficiently high level `Briv` capable of jumping from Boss to Boss.

 Anyone with a Briv that is not 4- or 9-skip can leave this box unchecked.

+>`NEW`: This setting has been removed and replaced with the advanced setting "Preferred Briv Jump Zones" in advanced settings.
+Disabling Mod5(5) will effectively accomplish the same thing.
+See "Gem Farm Hidden Settings" below to see where to find the new setting.

 ### Enable manual resets to recover from failed Briv stacking?